 Saving paper when washing hands

-Since we’re already talking about helping the environment, another thing you can do is shake your hands over the sink a few times before wiping them with a (folded) paper towel.
-This helps reduce the amount of paper towels you need in order to dry your hands.
+Since we’re already talking about helping the environment, another thing you can do to save paper is shake your hands over the sink a few times before wiping them; this reduces the amount of paper towels you need in order to dry your hands.
 In terms of time, there is no noticeable impact, since the time shaking your hands balances out with the time wiping them with the extra towels.
 (This method is originally referenced by this TEDx talk as the “shake and fold”).

 Summary and conclusions

 - Folding paper towels increases their absorption rate and capacity.

 - Folding your paper towels before using them can help you save time and money, while also helping the environment.